KRITIKA-GAHLAWAT/Eularmethod/README.md

         t += h;
     }
 }
-📎 Output can be copied and saved as solution.csv.
+📎 Output can be copied and saved as solution_fixed.csv.

 📊 Plotting in Python (Google Colab Compatible)
 Use the following code to plot the numerical vs analytical solutions and error.